 Many of his descriptions may seem unclear, but they are deliberately unclear.
 He held the belief that only people who had been initiated and studied for many years would be able to receive the most inner knowledge of Tarot cards.
 On the other hand, he gives a fairly detailed history of the cards.

-Waite provides several “Divinatory Meanings” and some complicated spreads included his own “Celtic Cross” spread.
+Waite provides several “Divinatory Meanings” and some complicated spreads including his own “Celtic Cross” spread.

 A difficulty in this book is the writing style.
 It is a combination of Victorian-style writing and occult terminology that can make it somewhat difficult to read.